Monday, June 3, 2019

 Princess Indumati’s witty story | Folktale of India

-Indian bedtime stories for kidsA long, long time ago, there lived a princess called Indumati.
+Indian bedtime stories for kidsA long, long time ago, a princess called Indumati lived there.
 She was highly impressed with the healing power of herbs.
 At a very young age, she expressed her desire to learn Ayurveda.
 She wanted to learn Ayurveda therapies for the general wellness of her countrymen.

-King and queen were pleased to learn the princess's desire.
+The king and queen were pleased to learn of the princess's desire.
 They arranged for the best guru they could.
 Initially, Indumati learned in a jungle, not very far from her palace.
-King and queen were happy to fulfill her wish and also keep their dearest daughter with them.
+The king and queen were happy to fulfil her wish and also keep their dearest daughter with them.

-One day Guruji told Indumati, 'There are many magical herbs in our country, and if you want to learn about all of them, then you will have to come to the Himalayas.'
+One day, Guruji told Indumati, 'There are many magical herbs in our country, and if you want to learn about all of them, you will have to come to the Himalayas.'

 Indumati convinced her parents, and they left.
-She was only 12 years old.
-But adamant about learning it all.
-King and queen let her go to achieve her aim.
-When she turned 18 years old, King summoned her back to the kingdom.
+She was only 12 years old, but she was adamant about learning it all.
+The king and queen let her go to achieve her aim.
+When she turned 18, the King summoned her back to the kingdom.
 Like a good daughter, she came back.
 She was happy to serve her country.
 With enthusiasm, she came back to her land.
-King had already arranged her marriage.
-Heartbroken that the King doesn’t want to see her serve her people.
+The king had already arranged her marriage.
+She was heartbroken that the King didn’t want to see her serve her people.

 Queen then explained to her, 'You serve people of your husband's country.'